AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Model

 \item Eq.\eqref{eq:adjoint_to_2ops} suggests a single effective hyperplane will have two components instead of two effective hyperplanes;

-\item A connection to the theory of \cite{wan2020adjointbackmap} comes from Eq.\eqref{eq:adjoint} that, if all bias were zeroed out from the CNN's layers, the extended norm space $\mathcal{X}$ would shrink to the $\mathcal{X}_{I}$ that is identical to the input space in \cite{wan2020adjointbackmap}. \end{enumerate}
+\item A connection to the theory of \cite{wan2022adjointbackmap} comes from Eq.\eqref{eq:adjoint} where if all bias were zeroed out from the CNN's layers, the big norm space $\mathcal{X}$ would shrink to the $\mathcal{X}_{I}$ which is the same input space as in \cite{wan2022adjointbackmap}. \end{enumerate}